Uchū Majin Daikengo: Characters

-Liger's younger brother.
-15 years old.
-A gentle and honest boy who is the exact opposite of his brother.
-However, the sense of justice is comparable to his brother.
+Liger's younger brother, Yuger is a gentle and honest boy who is the exact opposite of his brother, but the sense of justice is comparable to his brother.
 Initially, he was supposed to become a Daikengo pilot at the behest of his father.
 In the final episode, he commanded the Galactic Federation Army and made a breakthrough to Magellan, which was protected by a space storm.